ramalhovfc/cancelPromise/README.md

 # CancelPromise
 Cancel and skip awaits when dealing with promises.
-Published as an NPM package: cancelPromise.
+Published as an NPM package: cancel-promise.

 # Install
 Install as an NPM package